RubenWerdmuller/minikube-workshop/README.md

 ![k8s](https://kubernetes.io/images/kubernetes-horizontal-color.png)

-# What is our mission

-What will we be doing?
+# What will we be doing?

 1. We'll kickstart Minikube and test it out a bit
 2. We'll be creating a front-end and API that can talk to each other 🗣⋆.ೃ࿔*